 So what gives?
 We are getting the same error.
 You said defining the DOCTYPE by placing

 at the top of the HTML file will resolve this error.

 Nope.
 I was wrong.

-Defining the document type is often referred to as
+file this is.
+(An HTML file) Defining the document type is often referred to as DTD declaration.

 Okay sure, I'll ignore what character encoding is for now.
 How do I solve this character encoding error?